jwashin/jsonrpc2-dart/README.md

 **server2\_for\_client_test.dart**

-- provides a server for the client test. uses package:http_server as framework.
+- provides a server for the client tests. uses package:http_server as framework.